Updated: Jul 16

 St. Patrick was the patron saint of Ireland and the day of his death, March 17th became a feasting day called St. Patrick’s Day.
 St. Patrick, actually born in England, brought Christianity to Ireland and was originally only celebrated by Irish Catholics but is now a cause to celebrate Irish culture in general.

 Generally, celebrations include parades, parties, and a whole lot of food.
-And since restrictions during Lent were lifted on St. Patrick’s day, it’s become a pretty big drinking holiday as well, without any inhibitions at all.
+And since restrictions during Lent were lifted on St. Patrick’s day, it’s become a pretty big drinking holiday as well!

-Although St. Patrick’s Day is not a federal holiday in the U.S., that’s no reason not to throw a party.
-Whether you’re Catholic or not, it’s a day to kick back and relish in all things Irish, just for the fun of it.
+Although St. Patrick’s Day is not a federal holiday in the U.S., that’s no reason not to throw a party!
+Regardless of your background, March 17th is a day to kick back and relish in all things Irish, just for the fun of it.
 From leprechauns to green beer to bagpipes, what’s not to love?

 Festive Food and Drinks